gchq/Palisade-services/README.md

 The following diagram shows at a high level the services and their relative relationships with each other.
 Communications between the services and their related support servers utilise Kafka streaming.

-For a detailed description of the services' workflow see [Appendix I - Palisade Flow Diagram](#appendix-i).
+For a detailed description of the services see [Appendix I - Architecture Diagrams](#appendix-i-architecture-diagrams).
 For a more technical description of each of the services, follow the links below.

 <!---